1926 Giro d'Italia

 The Story of the 1926 Giro d'Italia

 This excerpt is from "The Story of the Giro d'Italia", Volume 1.
-If you enjoy it we hope you will consider purchasing the book, either print or electronic.
-The Amazon link here will make either purchase easy.
+If you enjoy it we hope you will consider purchasing the book, either print, eBook or audiobook.
+The Amazon link here will make the purchase easy.

 The Binda-Girardengo-Brunero rematch.
 With 204 riders, the 1926 Giro peloton was huge.
 The three big guns were on the line May 15 to start the twelve-stage race that went as far south as Naples before returning north.
 Binda and Brunero along with Linari were on the Legnano-Pirelli team.
 Girardengo and Bestetti were on the Wolsit-Pirelli squad.
 There were just two other teams, Alcyon-Dunlop and Olympia-Dunlop, making only eighteen of the Giro’s riders trade-team sponsored.
 The other 186 riders were independents or isolati.
 These riders might not have been of the caliber of Binda or Girardengo, but several of them rose above the normal level of the unsponsored rider.
 1924 winner Giuseppe Enrici and other long-time Giro veterans such as Angelo Gremo, Giovanni Rossignoli and Luigi Lucotti were riding the Giro on their own account.